Skip to main content

 Nevertheless, Actito is committed to make the implementation of any change as transparent as possible, to work hand in hand with you and to give you time to migrate your code when necessary.

-To help you keep up with novelties, a changelog lists all updates such as the modifications applied to existing routes or the implementation of new routes.
+To help you keep up with novelties, a changelog lists all updates such as the modifications applied to existing operations or the implementation of new operations.

 Depending on the impact of an update, we make the distinction between breaking and non-breaking changes.